 Applicants must have parents in non-professional occupations

 Applicants must have a minimum of eight GCSEs (grade B and above, which must include Maths and English).
-A minimum of grade B in Science at GCSE is also essential for academic streams involving Biological and Health Sciences and the Engineering Stream
+A minimum of grade B in Science at GCSE is also essential for the Biological and Health Sciences Stream

 Applicants must be taking relevant A level (or equivalent) qualifications for the academic stream an application is made to.

 Applicants must attend a non-selective state school with a high proportion of free school meals and/or in inner-city areas.
 If applicants currently attend a selective state school/college, the school they did their GCSEs must not have been selective

 Other factors that will be considered include students with disabilities and those that grew up in care or are currently in care.
 We actively encourage these students to apply.